GilbertArdila/geekStore/README.md

   - get orders and get:id orders require to be authenticated and authorized as admin, superAdmin role
   - post,put:id,delete:id orders require to be authenticated and authorized as admin, superAdmin o customer role
   - profile/my-orders require to be authenticated
+  - user:get,user:get:id,customer:get,customer:get:id require to be authenticated and authorized as admin, superAdmin role

 - schemas: